ARMmbed/mbed-os/docs/design-documents/features/connectivity/TLSSocket - Design document.md

 Offloaded TLS socket:

 * `TLSSocket` <br>
-    Extends TCP socket with certicate and key setter methods and internally handles TLS socket control to network stack using offload TLS socket setsockopt() settings.
+    Extends the TCP socket with certicate and key setter methods and internally handles TLS socket control to network stack using offload TLS socket setsockopt() settings.

 ```
        ,--------------.